 - Regulatory and compliance

-High-deductible plans with health savings accounts (HSAs) have different limits, including OOPM, deductible and contribution limits.
-UnitedHealthcare is still awaiting Internal Revenue Service (IRS) final rules for 2022 HSA limits, historically released in May, and will communicate additional information once available.
+High-deductible plans with health savings accounts (HSAs) have limits that are different, including OOPM, deductible and contribution limits.
+The Internal Revenue Service has not yet released final rules for 2023 HSA limits.
+Historically these are released in May and will be communicated when available.

-Please contact your broker or UnitedHealthcare representative for more information.
+For questions, please contact your broker or UnitedHealthcare representative.

 New releases, updates and notifications for a broad spectrum of UnitedHealthcare products and services.